datasciencecampus/optimus/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 Documentation on the methods utilised and how Optimus functions is pending.
 This README will be updated to include links to this material once it is made available.

 ### Prerequisites

 You will need the following tools in order to be able to set up and use optimus:

-- A modern MacOS or linux installation, Windows is not currently supported and you are on your own trying it there
+- A modern MacOS or linux installation, Windows is not supported and you are on your own trying it there
 - [curl](https://curl.haxx.se/)
 - [zsh](https://github.com/robbyrussell/oh-my-zsh/wiki/Installing-ZSH)